sysborg/autentiquev2/test/readme.md

   6. listDoc.php   - List all documents that are not in a directory on the autentique-v2 api.
   7. listDocDir.php  - Example of how to list all documents inside a directory on the autentique-v2 api.
   8. moveDoc.php   - Example of how to move document to some directory on the autentique-v2 api.
+  9. signDoc.php   - Example of how to sign a document using autentique-v2 api.

 Pt-BR:
   Explicação sobre os arquivos de teste.